Get the reportMore

 The purpose of DevOps software is to build automation throughout the function.
-Tools used for DevOps should help to eliminate manual human work, and drive efficiencies throughout processes.
+Tools used for DevOps should help to eliminate manual human work and drive efficiencies throughout processes.

 Click here to learn more about DevOps Automation.

-Successful DevOps teams embrace a collaborative culture and take ownership of their work while leveraging industry-leading techniques and working methods, along with best-of-breed software tools, to achieve the common goal of quicker releases and updates in a fast-paced development environment.
+Successful DevOps teams embrace a collaborative culture and take ownership of their work while leveraging industry-leading techniques and working methods, along with best-of-breed software tools, to achieve the common goal of quicker releases and updates in a fast-paced development environment,

-DevOps is a set of best practices and a new paradigm for software development, but it is not a prescriptive solution for software development.
 As with Agile software development, DevOps prioritizes the interactions of people over processes and technology - but processes and software are still part of DevOps.

-A tool chain is a set of programming tools used to create a software product.
+A toolchain is a set of programming tools used to create a software product.
 DevOps practitioners follow a seven-step process for effective software development that leverages software tools to optimize each stage of the process:

-In the planning phase, DevOps teams work to establish the business and application requirements for a a product or feature.
-This includes activities like gather requirements, creating a release plan, establishing security policy and requirements and deciding what metrics will be used to measure performance.
+In the planning phase, DevOps teams work to establish the business and application requirements for a product or feature.
+This includes activities like gathering requirements, creating a release plan, establishing security policy and requirements and deciding what metrics will be used to measure performance.
 Teams may use a software requirements definition tool such as Atlassian or iRise during this phase.